 April 2020 - Lockdown Walks

-All the pictures above have been taken on walks within a mile of my house.
+All the pictures above have been taken on walks during lockdown.
 I'm very lucky to have countryside on my doorstep and I've carried a Panasonic G9 with a 100-400mm lens during my daily exercise.

 Self-isolation and Lockdown - Stay safe, sane and sanitised!